Step 1: Information Review

 Home Care Plans must be consistently monitored, with reflective feedback given to families on a timeline that helps to create accountability and support.
 Reviews of the plan will be scheduled regularly and changes made, if necessary.
 Meetings with the family will be held to decide the next course of action for further development and growth.

 Consultation services are not only for families with a recently diagnosed child.
 These services can be for anyone who is needing guidance on the path for their child.
-Brighter Futures specializes in early childhood intervention, but can support families all the way through elementary school.
+Brighter Futures specializes in early childhood intervention, but can support families all the way through high school.